 If the market is really moving fast, and you are advised to get your offer in so quickly that there really is no time to inspect, pre-schedule an appointment for a day or so after offers are due to be reviewed, so that if you are the ‘winning bidder’ your need for an inspection won’t really slow things down at all.
 Include all of this in your offer letter so that the seller knows about it too.

 One final word, don’t get so caught up in the drama of a bidding war that you lose all common sense.
-In buying a new home you will be undertaking the buying what is for most people the biggest asset they have.
-Buying a home without an inspection is simply a risk that you cannot afford to take.
+In buying a new home you will be undertaking the purchase of what is for most people the biggest asset they have.
+Doing so without a home without an inspection is simply a risk that you cannot afford to take.